php-amqplib/RabbitMqBundle/README.md

             // If your image upload failed due to a temporary error you can return false
             // from your callback so the message will be rejected by the consumer and
             // requeued by RabbitMQ.
-            // Any other value not equal to false will acknowledge the message and remove it
-            // from the queue
             return false;
         }
     }